 Survey fatigue is growing exponentially, so shortening your survey is essential.
 Open-ended questions condense your survey by keeping extraneous questions at bay.

-But even with verbatims to give you context, consider how you display that information so that your staff knows what to prioritize.
+But even with verbatims to give you context, consider how you display that information.
+Your staff knows what to prioritize.
 To quote Edward Tufte again, “above all else, show the data”.
-Don’t obfuscate data, don’t abbreviate it.
+Don’t obfuscate; don’t abbreviate.
 Give your audience the facts they need to make sound business decisions.

 You’re one step away from nailing your open-ended survey questions.
 Give your verbatims their due with their own, high-participation dashboard.

 Toward more customer empathy and profitable voice of the customer listening!